lawrencerowland/project_innovation_app/README.md

 modify categories, edit that file and refresh the page.

 The prototype demonstrates the basic idea submission workflow with a category selector and listing of submitted ideas.
+Ideas can be filtered by category, status or searched by keywords using the controls above the list.